mattacular/traffic-snoop/README.md

 For example, this script can be used to analyze commutes during rush hour between multiple locations.

 ## how to use
+Pre-requisites:

-1. get Google Maps API key
+1. Google Maps API key
-2. create dynamo DB
+2. AWS DynamoDB table
-3. create a list of home and work addresses that you would like to analyze traffic between.
+3. List of home and work addresses that you would like to analyze traffic between.

 Create `./config.json` and fill in the following data: